Reference

 1. Check whether the module is enabled.

-2. Skip generated output if published content claims the same URL.
+2. Skip generated output if published content claims the same URL where that behavior is appropriate.

 3. Render through the shared public module shell.